mmccrechowicz/mmccrechowicz.github.io/content/posts/CO2_Emissions.md

 ```

-    <ipython-input-26-1345e35afd00>:13: UserWarning: FixedFormatter should only be used together with FixedLocator
+    <ipython-input-32-27dd846fbb4d>:14: UserWarning: FixedFormatter should only be used together with FixedLocator
-      ax1.set_xticklabels(result["Year"].astype(str))
+      ax1.set_xticklabels(result["Year"].astype(str), fontsize = 10)
-    <ipython-input-26-1345e35afd00>:25: UserWarning: Matplotlib is currently using module://ipykernel.pylab.backend_inline, which is a non-GUI backend, so cannot show the figure.
+    <ipython-input-32-27dd846fbb4d>:26: UserWarning: Matplotlib is currently using module://ipykernel.pylab.backend_inline, which is a non-GUI backend, so cannot show the figure.
       fig.show()